 - Press the Get Started button next to Email Activity Webhook.

-- Provide the URL you would like to receive events at and click Update.
+- Enter the URL for the Webhook Endpoint at which you would like to receive the event notifications.
 The URL can be either an HTTP or HTTPs URL (HTTPs is generally preferred for protecting customer information).

 You may use a service like requestb.in to inspect HTTP requests before pointing them at your own servers.

-To send a test event to your webhook endpoint, press Test.
+To send a test event to your webhook endpoint, press Send Test.
+Once sent you will see a green checkmark to the right of the button.

-By registering a URL with Customer.io, you will be notified when the following events occur:
+By registering a URL with Customer.io, you can be notified when the following events occur:

 - email_drafted: email you asked for approval before sending is ready for approval